jacastillo8/FLEDGE/README.md

    python gkdeDefense.py
    ```
 ## Disclaimers
+- This repository is provided as a experimental implementation for research purposes and should not be used in a production environment.
+We cannot guarantee security and correctness.
 - The models operated inside the client (`fledge_client/models`) were trained using a modified fork of the work of [Bagdasaryan et al.](https://github.com/ebagdasa/backdoor_federated_learning) (not included).
 - Model complexity will impact the performance of FLEDGE in terms of memory.
 Deployed docker containers from the Blockchain Manager may unexpectedly crash from memory exhaustion.
 For demonstration purposes, it is recommended to only operate MNIST and Fashion MNIST models as they are less complex than the others.
 This, however, does not apply to the artifact that evaluates the GDKE defense.